Technical FAQ

 Azure OpenAI (PTU)

-💡 Tip: Monitor with Azure Cost Management and set budgets with alerts.
+💡 Tip: Always pair GPU usage with Azure Cost Management budgets and alerts.

 6. How do I monitor GPU usage and model latency?